jeweller1980stepanets/cordova-neura-plugin/README.md

 5. run `cordova platforms add android`
 6. run `cordova run android`

-## iOS
+## iOS - plugin integration into sample application

+Due to a fact the cordova-neura-plugin is based on NeuraSDK.framework, and the framework is distributed separately from the plugin, please perform following steps to set up the environment correctly.

+1. Download <a href="https://github.com/NeuraLabs/cordova-neura-plugin.git">Neura Cordova Plugin</a>
+2. Download <a href="https://dev.theneura.com/docs/guide/ios/setup">Neura SDK framework</a> and unzip the content.
+3. Copy 'NeuraSDK.framework' from 'Release-universal' folder to previously downloaded 'path/to/cordova-neura-plugin/' folder.
+4. Download <a href="https://github.com/NeuraLabs/NeuraSampleCordova.git">NeuraSampleCordova application</a>.
+5. cd to application folder
-1. Add iOS platform to the application -
+6. Add iOS platform to the application -
 	'cordova platform add ios'
-2. Install 'xcode' package via 'npm'
-	'npm i xcode'
+7. Install 'xcode' package via 'npm' for that application (necessary for correct xcode project setup) 'npm i xcode'
-3. Download <a href="https://dev.theneura.com/docs/guide/ios/setup">NeuraSDK.framework</a> and unzip the content.
-4. Copy 'NeuraSDK.framework' from 'Release-universal' folder to 'path/to/cordova-plugin-neura/' folder.
+8. Add previously fetched plugin (local installation):
+	'cordova plugin add /path/to/cordova-neura-plugin/'
-5. Build cordova project -
- 	'cordova build ios --verbose'
+9. Build cordova project (--verbose can be omitted here) 'cordova build ios --verbose'
-6. Change Sample app project's Info.plist (NeuraSampleCordova-Info.plist).
+10. Change Sample app project's Info.plist (NeuraSampleCordova-Info.plist).
-	It can be done by altering the appropriate plist file or via xCode.
+	It can be done by altering the appropriate plist file or via xCode 'Info' tab of the 'NeuraSampleCordova' target.

 	I. Add Privacy related items:
 		a.
 Privacy - Motion Usage Description